 This group contains all the primary databases that are good at both transactions and analytics, but do not scale beyond a single server.
 Some developers use sharding to scale them beyond a single node, but at the considerable cost of additional development and administration overhead.
 These databases were architected many years ago to work on a single node.

 NoSQL Write Databases

 These databases are designed for offline analytics.
-With columnar compression and by reading only the columns the queries requires, they are able to scale from 100s of terabytes to petabytes of data.
-However, due to columnar orientation, these databases are not able to support transactions or fast writes (some of them allow fast appends, but not fast updates).
+With columnar compression and by reading only the columns the queries require, they are able to scale from hundreds of terabytes to petabytes of data.
+However, because of their columnar orientation, these databases are not able to support transactions or fast writes (some of them allow fast appends, but not fast updates).
 They usually rely on ETL from primary transactional databases.

 Amazon Database-as-a-Service Landscape

 Amazon has developed a rich ecosystem of services.
 Within this ecosystem, it’s easy to scale application servers and increasingly easy to deploy applications.
-However, at the database layer, there has been a significant gap.
+However, a significant gap remains at the database layer.

-For the primary database, users have scale-out NoSQL solution, Amazon DynamoDB, which provides key value lookup.
-There is also single node SQL solution, Amazon RDS, which provides MySQL, SQL Server or Oracle with space up to 1TB.
+For the primary database, users have a scale-out NoSQL solution, Amazon DynamoDB, which provides key-value lookup.
+There is also a single-node SQL solution, Amazon RDS, which provides MySQL, SQL Server, or Oracle with space up to 1TB.

-However, there are no services that provide a scale-out SQL primary database when data needs to scale beyond the 1TB (or the maximum query load) that RDS provides.
-Clustrix fits in this segment by providing scale for transactions, acceleration for analytics, and high availability through having multiple data copies.
+However, no services are available that provide a scale-out SQL primary database when data needs to scale beyond the 1TB (or the maximum query load) that RDS provides.
+Clustrix fits in this segment by providing scale for transactions, acceleration for analytics, and high availability through multiple data copies.